pijushbarik/pijushbarik.github.io/src/posts/homelab/2-jellyfin-and-immich.md

 5. Once Jellyfin is started, the UI can be accessed from `http://localhost:8096`
 6. Set up an admin account.
 Create libraries of Movies, Shows, Books, etc., Jellyfin will generate respective metadata and create a browsable library of contents.

+---

+Immich is a self-hosted, open-source solution for photos/videos and backing up.
+Immich provides a Google Photos-like UI on Web, Android, and iOS clients.
+It also provides features like auto sync and backup photos, organising, face recognition, search by face or text (OCR), and many more.

 ## Installing Immich

-Immich is a self-hosted, open-source solution for photos/videos and backing up.
-Immich provides a Google Photos-like UI on Web, Android and iOS clients.
-It also provides features like auto sync and backup photos, organising, face recognition, search by face or text (OCR) and many more.

 1. Create the PostgreSQL DB directory for Immich